wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSourceConfiguration.md

     - For content structure, see [OPC UA data source example](#opc-ua-data-source-example).
     - For a table of all available parameters, see [Parameters for OPC UA data source](#parameters-for-opc-ua-data-source).
 2. Save the file as _DataSource.config.json_.
-3. Use any [tool](xref:managementTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSource/`.
+3. Use any [Configuration tool](xref:managementTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSource/`.

-> **Note:** During installation, it is possible to add a single OPC UA EDS adapter which is named OpcUa1.
+> **Note:** During installation, you can add a single OPC UA EDS adapter named OpcUa1.
 The following example uses this component name.

 Example using cURL (run this command from the same directory where the file is located):